bcariaga-cdw/isc-powershell-task-manager/readme.md

 Upload the actions you wish to use for the PowerShell script execution.
 For example "handleHomeDrive".

 ### 2. Setup PowerShell
-To configure the PowerShell component, download the `powershell-script` folder and place it on a Windows machine, preferably on the IQService machine for convenience.
+To configure the PowerShell component, download the `powershell-task-manager` folder and place it on a Windows machine, preferably on the IQService machine for convenience.
 Ensure that the machine has the SailPoint PowerShell SDK installed and meets the minimum requirements (https://developer.sailpoint.com/docs/tools/sdk/powershell).
 ### 2.1 Config.json File
 The `config.json` file included will need to be configured for your specific environment.
 Here is an example of the file:
 ```json